erlang/docker-erlang-example/README.md

 ## Running the Erlang Application

-We start the image in docker container by issuing the following command.
+We start the image in a docker container by issuing the following command.

     $ docker run -d -p 8443:8443 --volume="$PWD/ssl:/etc/ssl/certs" --log-driver=syslog erlang-dockerwatch
     870f979c5b4cdb7a1ba930b020043f50fa7457bf787237706fb27eefaf5fe61d

 Let's parse some of the input.

+ * `-d`, starts the container in the background and prints the container ID.
- * `-p 8443:8443`, exposes port `8443` from the container to our localhost
+ * `-p 8443:8443`, exposes port `8443` from the container to our localhost.
- * `--volume="$PWD/ssl:/etc/ssl/certs"`, mounts our local directory with certificates in the container.
+ * `--volume="$PWD/ssl:/etc/ssl/certs"`, mounts our local directory
+   (`$PWD/ssl`) with certificates to `/etc/ssl/certs` the container.
  * `--log-driver=syslog`, will log all data from stdout in the container to our local syslog.

-In /var/log/syslog we can see these entries:
+In `/var/log/syslog` we can see these entries:

 	Nov  7 14:55:42 elxa19vlx02 NetworkManager[1738]: <info>  [1541598942.5025] device (veth2644103): link connected
 	Nov  7 14:55:42 elxa19vlx02 NetworkManager[1738]: <info>  [1541598942.5026] device (docker0): link connected